-The financial statements are prepared in accordance with International Financial Reporting Standards issued or adopted by the International Accounting Standards Board (IASB) and which are effective for accounting periods beginning on 1 April 2023, and the requirements of Jebel Ali Free Zone Companies Implementing Regulation 2016.
+The financial statements are prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IASB), and the requirements of Jebel Ali Free Zone Companies Implementing Regulation 2016.

 b) Basis of measurement

 The financial statements are prepared using historical cost.